 One of our aims was to prove that homemade food is not dangerous food.
 That what matters more than health inspectors and stainless steel countertops is the care of the producer, and their connection to the people eating their product.
-We had over 50,000 people walked through our doors, without one reported case of sickness to the health department, we think we proved our point.
+We had over 50,000 people walk through our doors, without one reported case of sickness to the health department, we think we proved our point.

 Unfortunately, in 2012, following a front page NYTimes piece, the market was forced to close with a cease and desist letter from the city.

 The last Underground Market was held on December 22nd, 2012.
 Thank you to everyone who helped make it what it was, but it's over.
 The market was a great event for a certain time and place.
 I'm incredibly thankful that people responded as well as they did to the idea, and incredibly proud of all the food makers who came out and made it a success with their hard work and creativity.

 If you want to hear more of our thoughts on this, check out the blog post: click here